Side-by-Side Comparison

 Webflow vs Framer (2026): Which No-Code Builder Should You Use?

 Webflow and Framer have converged toward similar audiences — designers and developers who want visual control without hand-coding everything.
 But they make different trade-offs.
 Webflow gives you the most granular HTML/CSS control of any visual builder, with a mature CMS and e-commerce layer.
 Framer gives you faster prototyping, React component export, and an AI site generation mode that produces a working layout from a text prompt in seconds.
+The clearest decision rule before you go further: if your site needs a CMS, e-commerce, or precise CSS control, Webflow wins.
+If you need to ship a polished landing page or portfolio quickly — especially from Figma — Framer is faster.

-By the ToolNav Team·Updated May 18, 2026·How we review·Affiliate disclosure
+By the ToolNav Team·Updated June 7, 2026·How we review·Affiliate disclosure

 TL;DR — Quick Pick